mark-akturatech/archon-c64/README.md

 Moves the entire code from the current loaded location to 0x68f7 to 0xffff.
 The move routine uses the zero page registers 0x00ae/af which hold the end address of the last loaded file byte and copies backwards from there.
 Therefore the app will not work if the file is not the exact correct size.

-The block then copies in to 0x00ab: 4c 00 01 01 80 0c 6a

-And finally copies 0x085f-0x095e to 0x0100-0x01ff and then executes 0x0100.
+The code then copies 0x085f-0x095e to 0x0100-0x01ff and then executes 0x0100.

 ### Block 3: 0100 to 01ff

 Some interesting logic lives here.
 All it does is move stuff around and performs copy logic.
 It takes the source code in 0x6a00 to 0xffff and moves it around to various memory locations.
-This block also copies data in to the character data area on our graphic block.

 It then executes 6100.

 ### Block 4: 6100 to 6128

-This moves sprite resources out of the area of memory we will use for graphics (4400 - 6000) to 095D.
-It also copies several constant values to many places in memory.

-However, we do one important thing here, we store CINV pointer locally for use in our interrupt handler

-We will use a snapshot of the app with a breakpoint at address $6129 (after 4400 block is moved), however we will begin disassembly at $6100.
+This is the main game loop.

+The logic first however moves resources out of the graphics memory area (4400-4800 and 5000-6000) as this area will be cleared and used for screen and sprite graphics.